mdgrossi/resume-quarto-moderncv/README.md

 cvfilename: "my-cv"
 ```

+Page numbers can also be toggled on and off in each document by setting `resume-page-numbers` and `cv-page-numbers` to either `true` or `false`.

 ### Customization

 #### Rendering `html` and `docx`

-R&egrave;sum&egrave; and CV renderings can be customized in `resume.qmd` and `cv.qmd` Quarto markdown files, respectively.
+R&egrave;sum&egrave; and CV renderings can be customized further in `resume.qmd` and `cv.qmd` Quarto markdown files, respectively.
 The most important elements to modify are the `output-file` arguments in the front matter under `resume-pdf` and `docx` in `resume.qmd` to specify the name of the r&egrave;sum&egrave; file produced, and under `cv-pdf` and `docx` in `cv.qmd` to specify the name of the CV file to be produced.

 The body of these markdown files controls the `html` and `docx` renderings.
-One may wish to  add, remove, or rearrange sections in either document, or change header names.
+One may wish to rearrange or add new sections in either document.
 In addition, any social or web media omitted from the `contact` section in `_contents.yml` should be removed or commented out in these files to prevent errors during rendering if `html` and/or `docx` renderings are desired.
 The current version of this template does not handle these entries conditionally.

 These renderings are constructed using Python functions found in `scripts/moderncv.py`.
 All functions process subsets of `_contents.yml` passed to an `items` keyword.
 (Python loads the contents of YAML files as nested dictionaries and lists.)
 For example, multiple entries under the `skills` category in `_contents.yml` would create a list of dictionaries, one dictionary per skill, which would look like this: